-In total the University consists of 1,359 buildings and structures on 16,147 acres.
-The Columbus Campus programs are housed in 549 structures on the 1,693-acre campus.
-There are 81 additional structures located on 1,481 acres at the University's Extended Campuses.
-The OARDC has 380 buildings on 8,663 acres in Wooster, Ohio and eight other research farms throughout Ohio.
-The Molly Caren Agricultural Center in London, Ohio comprises 34 buildings on 2,092 acres.
-An additional 315 buildings, including county extension buildings, are located on 394 acres across Ohio.
-The total estimated replacement value of the University's buildings and infrastructure, all of which are either owned by the University or by the State for the use and benefit of the University is \$17.2 billion.
-The replacement value of the Columbus Campus alone is nearly \$14.5 billion.
+In total the University consists of 1,337 buildings and structures on 15,078 acres.
+The Columbus Campus programs are housed in 543 structures on the 1,714-acre campus.
+There are 82 additional structures located on 1,453 acres at the University's Extended Campuses.
+The OARDC has 388 buildings on 7.727 acres in Wooster, Ohio and eight other research farms throughout Ohio.
+The Molly Caren Agricultural Center in London, Ohio comprises 30 buildings on 2,092 acres.
+An additional 313 buildings, including county extension buildings, are located on 464 acres across Ohio.
+The total estimated replacement value of the University's buildings, all of which are either owned by the University or by the State for the use and benefit of the University, is \$17.7 billion.
+The replacement value of the Columbus Campus alone is \$15.9 billion.

-The Columbus Campus includes 1,693 acres comprising the east and west academic campuses, two 18-hole golf courses across 485-acres, and the 1,338-acre Don Scott Field.
+The Columbus Campus includes 1,714 acres comprising the east and west academic campuses, two 18-hole golf courses across 289-acres, and the 1,338-acre Don Scott Field.
 The Don Scott Field area contains the airport and experimental and demonstration farms and research areas on 743 acres and has 595 acres of undeveloped land.
-The Columbus Campus includes numerous academic and laboratory buildings and facilities, a number of hospital facilities (University Hospital - 654 beds, Arthur G. James Cancer Hospital and Richard J. Solove Research Institute - 350 beds, University Hospital East - 210 beds, Ross Heart Hospital - 150, and the Brain & Spine Hospital - 87 beds), one of the largest academic research libraries in North America, 42 residence hall buildings which can house approximately 14,750 students and a 102,780-seat stadium.
+The Columbus Campus includes numerous academic and laboratory buildings and facilities, a number of hospital facilities (University Hospital - 677 beds, Arthur G. James Cancer Hospital and Richard J. Solove Research Institute - 352 beds, University Hospital East - 236 beds, Ross Heart Hospital - 149, and the Brain & Spine Hospital - 87 beds), one of the largest academic research libraries in North America, 42 residence hall buildings which can house approximately 14,750 students and a 102,780-seat stadium.

-In 2013, the University entered into a 50-year lease and concession agreement with QIC Global Infrastructure pursuant to which the University, among other things, leased its parking lots and garages.
-In July 2017, the University entered into a 50-year agreement to lease the University's utility system to Ohio State Energy Partners LLC (the "Concessionaire") and granted the Concessionaire the exclusive right to operate, maintain and make capital investments in the utility system and to charge the University a utility fee in connection therewith, which includes fixed, variable, and operating and maintenance components.
+In 2012, the University entered into a 50-year lease and concession agreement with QIC Global Infrastructure pursuant to which the University leased its parking facilities and related assets.
+In 2017, the University entered into a 50-year agreement to lease the University's utility system to Ohio State Energy Partners LLC (the "Concessionaire") and granted the Concessionaire the exclusive right to operate, maintain and make capital investments in the utility system and to charge the University a utility fee in connection therewith, which includes fixed, variable, and operating and maintenance components.
 The variable rate portion of the utility fee reflects the University's obligation to reimburse the Concessionaire over time for costs incurred by the Concessionaire in completing approved capital projects.
-The University's Board of Trustees has approved capital projects for the University's utility system through Fiscal Year 2022 in an aggregate amount of \$611.0 million.
+The University's Board of Trustees has approved capital projects for the University's utility system through Fiscal Year 2023 in an aggregate amount of \$682.1 million.
 Certain of those projects require additional Board approval.
-The variable rate portion of the utility fee for Fiscal Year 2021 was \$16.8 million.
+The variable rate portion of the utility fee for Fiscal Year 2022 was \$27.5 million.